rhyswynne/ebay-feeds-for-wordpress/readme.txt

 = 2.0 =
 * Refactored the code
 * Improved the popup window - no more multiple popups!
+* Fixed a bug that Buy It Now/Watch Items links wouldn't open in a new window.
+* Fixed a spelling error in the name of the plugin.
+* Added compatibility to Gutenberg.
+* Added the new settings API.

 = 1.13 =
 * Fix bug that links weren't nofollowing in the description.